TikTok Sounds are the backbone of TikTok — and they can play a huge role in your growth on the app.

 There are four ways you can find and use TikTok Sounds to grow on the app.

-#1: Find TikTok Sounds on the For You Page
+#1: Browse the For You Page for TikTok Sounds

-Your TikTok For You Page (FYP) is the ultimate source for finding relevant, trending audio in your niche.
+Your TikTok For You Page (FYP) is the ultimate source to find relevant, trending audio in your niche.

 Step 1: Scroll the FYP.
 There’s a good chance you’ll stumble upon the perfect audio for your next TikTok.

-Step 2: When you find the sound you want to use, tap on the sound to bring up its audio page.
+Step 2: When you find a sound you want to use, tap on the sound to bring up its audio page.

 Step 3: Tap “Use This Sound” to film your video right away or choose “Add to Favorites” to save it for later.